 Our mission is to responsibly deliver safe, reliable and affordable energy.
 Our dedicated employees are focused on providing world class service and extraordinary member care, because that’s what a cooperative is supposed to do.

-Member Driven – Service Focused – That’s What We Do Everyday
+Member Driven – Service Focused – It’s What We Do Everyday

 About Craighead Electric